pablojimenezmateo/Big-Data/README.md

 Seems boring you say?

-Well, we are working with lenna, a chicken, Mandelbrot's fractal  and The Garden Of The Earthly Delights, this is as fun as it gets.
+Well, we are working with an adorable racoon, a chicken, Mandelbrot's fractal and The Garden Of The Earthly Delights, this is as fun as it gets.

 Currently available tutorials (With preview links)
 --------------------------